codeunion/javascript-exercises/interacting_with_the_user/querying_the_dom/README.md

 Search suggestion: `javascript find elements by class using querySelector`

-> Don't forget to prepend your id selector with a `.`!
+> Don't forget to prepend your class selector with a `.`!

 ### Search by class name part two